mitchellgordon95/text_degeneration/src/metrics/core/README.md

 ## Implemented Metrics

 ### 1. Repetition Rate (`repetition.py`)
-- Measures the percentage of text consisting of repeated n-grams
+- Measures the percentage of texts with phrase repetition at the end
-- Default: 4-gram repetition as used in the paper
+- Following Holtzman et al.: phrases (min length 2) that repeat ≥3 times at generation end
+- Evaluated within first 200 tokens of each generated text
 - Key finding: GPT-2 with beam search showed ~29% repetition

 ### 2. Perplexity Gap (`perplexity.py`)